 Antibodies of the ABO system cause agglutination of saline-suspended red cells at 4°C to 20°C. Heating to 37°C weakens the reaction.
 "Naturally" occurring ABO antibodies may not be strong enough to agglutinate cells without centrifugation.
 Thus, testing serum for the presence of anti-A or anti-B has classically been performed using the tube system in which serum and cells added to a test tube are centrifuged and then evaluated for agglutination.
 A slide test has also been performed for forward reactions.
-Although tube tests are still in wide use, newer systems utilizing other technology such as gel agglutination are becoming more prevalent.
+Although tube tests are still widely used, newer systems utilizing other technology such as gel agglutination are becoming more prevalent.

-The image on this page illustrates agglutination reactions observed with the tube system, from 4+ in the topmost image, to 0 in the lowest image.
+The image on this page illustrates agglutination reactions observed with the tube system, from 4+ in the topmost image to 0 in the lowest image.
 ABO reactions should be strong.
-Weak or missing reactions occur, but must be "resolved" before blood products can be released.
+Weak or missing reactions occur but must be "resolved" before blood products can be released.

 3+ agglutination: Red blood cell button breaks into several large agglutinates; clear background.